leifmadsen/certified-asterisk/README.md

 # Certified Asterisk Docker Image (unofficial)
 Docker image for Certified Asterisk 13 (unofficial package).
-Maintained by AVOXI.
 Primary purpose is for use during [AstriCon 2015](http://astricon.net) presentation.

+**NOTE**: I've contributed work to Asterisk directly for building Asterisk RPMs and Docker images directly within the Git tree.
+You should use that instead of this.
+See https://github.com/asterisk/asterisk/tree/master/contrib/docker

 ## Running Asterisk
 The following sets of commands will show you how to use the Asterisk image along with some other supporting volume containers to get going.